Notifiable disease: Human

-List of Notifiable Diseases can be found here Notifiable diseases and causative organisms: how to report.
+There is a published List of Notifiable Diseases.

 Children

 There are also requirements for notification specific to children in the National standards for under 8s day care and childminding that state:

 "Office for Standards in Education should be notified of any food poisoning affecting two or more children looked after on the premises, any child having meningitis or the outbreak on the premises of any notifiable disease identified as such in the Public Health (Control of Disease) Act 1984 or because the notification requirement has been applied to them by regulations (the relevant regulations are the Public Health (Infectious Diseases) Regulations 1988).

 Animal

 In the UK notification of diseases in animals is regulated by the Animal Health Act 1981, as well as the Specified Diseases (Notification and Slaughter) Order 1992 (as amended) and Specified Diseases (Notification) Order 1996 (as amended).
 The act states that a police constable should be notified, however in practice a Defra divisional veterinary manager is notified and Defra will investigate.